 The Evidence of Nature’s Impact

 As you read and review the book, The Nature Fix, the evidence is apparent.
-The evidence (20 pages of cited notes and credits) about nature’s impact involves details with cortisol levels, sympathetic nerve activity, heart rate decline, and hemoglobin in the brain’s prefrontal cortex.
+The evidence (20 pages of cited notes and credits) about nature’s impact involves cortisol levels, sympathetic nerve activity, heart rate decline, and hemoglobin in the brain’s prefrontal cortex.
 The book is replete with that type of information, which may be news to most people who may not be familiar with such neurological details.

-Noted in the book, one of nature’s benefits are delivered through sound—a babbling brook, bird tweets in the early morning, the leaves moving in the wind, and so on.
+Noted in the book, one of nature’s benefits is delivered through sound—a babbling brook, bird tweets in the early morning, the leaves moving in the wind, and so on.
 But the U.S. Park Service claims that 83% of land in the lower 48 states sits within 3,500 feet of a road and that within 20 years, 90 percent of the population will be close enough to hear at least one of the projected 30,000 airplane flights per day.

 This statistic stresses the importance of finding our outdoor haven, where we can indeed hear that stream, feel the breeze, and experience the full benefits of nature.